aspose-cells-cloud/aspose-cells-cloud-docs/en/getting-started/available-sdks/_index.md

 ## **Cloud Data Processing and Analysis**

 - With the Aspose.Cells service in the cloud, large spreadsheet data can be processed without tying up local computing resources.
-- It is suitable for scenarios that require complex data analysis, data mining, or report generation.
+- The SDK is suitable for scenarios that require complex data analysis, data mining, or report generation.

 ## **Cross-Platform Compatibility**